 However, if your baby has an existing skin condition, consult a pediatrician first before using any essential oil on them.

-How to use essential oils in humidifiers for babies
+How to use essential oils safely in humidifiers

 While there are good essential oils for babies, it is vital to know the right dosage.
 Babies’ respiratory systems are delicate and might not be able to handle high dosages of essential oils.
 Here are a few things to help you:

-While most essential oils have therapeutic benefits for both adults and children, some can have serious health implications on babies.
+While most essential oils have therapeutic benefits for both adults and children, some can have serious health implications for babies.

 When not used properly, some essential oils can have seriously negative health impacts on toddlers.
 It can put them at a higher risk of contracting illnesses.